zultron/freeipa-cloud-prov/README.md

 CoreOS Container Linux must be configured for clustering with etcd3 and Kubernetes.
 This depends on FreeIPA being bootstrapped.

+The initial node will be bootstrapped with a static cluster configuration and no TLS.
+TLS will be introduced after FreeIPA is running and DNS and the CA are available.

 The etcd cluster will be bootstrapped from DNS with the `--discovery-srv` flag.